In $8 billion Samsung bid, some Koreans break ranks to side with foreign activist

 "From a shareholder value perspective, it's better for Samsung C&T to merge with Cheil rather than remain a construction company," said Huh Nam-kwon, chief investment officer at Shinyoung Asset Management, a Samsung C&T shareholder.

-Also in the deal's favor: many institutional investors count conglomerates like Samsung among their top clients, and voting against such a crucial deal could be seen to be bad for business.
+Also in the deal's favour: many institutional investors count conglomerates like Samsung among their top clients, and voting against such a crucial deal could be seen to be bad for business.

 "We who live in this country have to be careful speaking about Samsung, but when someone from the outside is this vocal, we can then say 'yes, this is right and Elliott is doing the right thing,'" said Nam Dong-woo, equities head at Eastspring Asset Management, a Samsung C&T shareholder .